1:7 High Assurance

 This leaves programmers with two types of systems they can use:

-One that will let you compile bad code and potentially introduce bugs into the system
+One that will let you compile bad code and potentially introduce bugs into the system.
+(Imperative languages without strong typing like C)

 And one that will NOT let you compile bad code.
-(Functional programming and formal verification)
+(Functional languages likes Haskell and intermediate imperative/functional hybrid languages like Scala)

 The distributed ledger space has largely divided itself into two camps regarding this issue.